mainzed/labelingsystem-client/README.md

 ## Setup
 This LS client uses the LS Server API.
 See https://github.com/mainzed/labelingsystem-server for instructions on how to set it up the backend.

-Install `grunt client` global `npm install -g grunt-cli`

 Run `git clone https://github.com/mainzed/labelingsystem-client.git` to create a local copy of this repository.
-Run `npm install` to install all node and bower modules.
+Run `npm install` to install all required modules.
-Run `grunt build` for building and `grunt serve` to start development server.
+Run `npm run build` for building and `npm start` to start development server.

 ## Unit tests
-Running `grunt test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with karma.

 ## E2E tests
 Run `webdriver-manager update` and `webdriver-manager start` to get an instance of a Selenium Server running.